stvmlbrn/stvmlbrn.github.io/_posts/2017-12-17-upload-files-using-react-to-node-express-server.md

   <code class="lang-js">
     app.post('/', upload.single('selectedFile'), (req, res) => {
       /*
         We now have a new req.file object here.
-The req.file.filename value will be the name returned by the filename() function defined in the diskStorage configuration.
+At this point the file has been saved and the req.file.filename value will be the name returned by the filename() function defined in the diskStorage configuration.
+Other form fields are available here in req.body.
       */
       res.send();
     });